 In years two to four of study, the Department of Health will pay £3,465 towards the cost of tuition fees for students ordinarily resident in England and Wales.
 A Student Loans Company tuition fee loan will be available to cover the difference between £3,465 and the University’s tuition charge.

-Students living in Northern Ireland or Scotland should contact the relevant Student Awards agency for information on funding available towards living costs.
-EU students are not normally entitled to maintenance support.
+Students living in Northern Ireland and Scotland should contact the relevant Students Awards Agency for information on the funding available.

 "I liked the fact that lots of time was spent in lectures and group work rather than reading on your own in the library."